-Competition is a foundational and essential element within the sports world.
-It’s generally viewed as a positive thing, catalyzing athletes and teams to higher levels of motivation and performance.
+Sports and competition go hand-in-hand.
+It’s generally viewed as a positive thing, pushing athletes to higher levels of motivation and performance.
 Yet, more often than not, competition between individuals or entities within the business world plays a negative or divisive role.
 Leaders need to be especially aware of what type of competitive environment they’re fostering within their team.

 So what creates unhealthy and healthy competition?

 Scarcity and fear.
 Competition is unhealthy when it presumes there’s only a limited amount of success or achievement available out there in the world.
 Then, it’s based on scarcity and fear rather than abundance.
 It says, “I have to fight to get my piece of the pie, or else others will get it and nothing will be left for me.”